 - Think of family gatherings.
 Family gatherings can be awesome and change life.
 Holidays, birthdays, anniversaries, etc.

-- Find meaningful times at school, awards, failures, horrible teachers, angel teacher that have helped you become who you are today.
+- Find significant times at school, awards, failures, horrible teachers, angel teacher that have helped you become who you are today.
 Remember school breaks, parties, exams, report cards, challenges.
 Start from Grade 1 and go all the way up beyond higher education if necessary.

 - Recall friends you have had over the years and what you got from each of them.
 Go over 2-3 friends in preschool (only if you remember), 2-3 in primary school, 2-3 in high school, etc. Friends have a great way of shaping our life.
 I believe that friends we have over the years are there to teach us the best lessons of our lives.
-If you come up with a list of 20 good friends over your life and think of what each of them has given you and under what circumstance, you will be on track towards your 100 list.
+If you come up with a list of 20 good friends over your life and think of what each of them has given you and under what circumstance, you will be on track towards your 100 list

 - Trips that have changed your life.
 The one you took with your family, with school, with friends or with your club.
-One trip we took as a family with my uncle, aunt and their kids was so meaningful we took other trips years after, but they were not the same.
+One trip we took as a family with my uncle, aunt and their kids was so significant we took other trips years after, but they weren’t the same.
 This particular trip was magical and stayed in my memory as the trip that made me fall in love with the idea of travelling to new places and being with people I love.